-You’ve probably heard about stem cells in the news, or read about them and how they’ve helped treat a disease, or a serious injury, but have you wondered how they might help you or a loved one?
+You’ve probably heard about stem cells in the news, or read about how they’ve helped treat a disease, or a serious injury.
+But have you wondered how they might help you or a loved one?

 Stem cells offer so much promise, and are considered to be the bedrock of regenerative medicine.